Shockfront99/hypr-dots/README.md

    cp -r ~/.config/hypr-dots/config/starship.toml ~/.config/
    ```
 5. Install [Lualine](https://github.com/nvim-lualine/lualine.nvim) and [e-ink](https://github.com/e-ink-colorscheme/e-ink.nvim).
+6. Use my bw.lualine theme - copy it into the themes directory of your lualine install location
-6. Configure your shell to use starship by
+7. Configure your shell to use starship by
    adding this to the end of ~/.bashrc:
    ```bash
    eval "$(starship init bash)"